annaplachti/swc-example-anna/README.md

 Quick Markdown Overview

-- write bullet lists with '-'
+-write bullet lists with '-'
 - create **bold text** with **
 - include [links](https://embl.de) with [] and ()
 - nothing else